Tom Champion

-Thomas Matthew Champion (born 15 May 1986) is an English professional footballer who plays for Lewes.
+Thomas Matthew Champion (born 15 May 1986) is an English former professional and semi-professional footballer who last played for Lewes.

 Career

 Early years

 Born in London, Champion began his professional career with Barnet, after playing for Watford's youth setup.
 In February 2005, he joined Wealdstone on loan for a month.
 Champion subsequently returned to the Bees, and joined Bishop's Stortford in July.

 Dartford

 In the 2010 summer, after appearing regularly with Bishop's Stortford (and with a short stint at Braintree Town), Champion joined Dartford.
 He featured regularly for the side, also being an ever-present figure during the promotion campaign to the Conference Premier, featuring in 39 matches.

 Cambridge United

 On 8 May 2013 Champion joined Cambridge United, alongside Dartford teammate Tom Bonner.
 He appeared in all league matches during the season, helping the club return to League Two.
 On 8 August 2014 Champion played in Cambridge's first match back in League Two, starting in a 1–0 home win against Plymouth Argyle.